 \subsection{Oracle Inequality for Interference Function Estimator}

 In this section, we establish an oracle inequality for the estimator of the interference function defined by Algorithm 1.
-The interference function is defined over all labelled graph and we aim to obtain a uniform guarantee across all the values $f_i := f(\gamma(G_i^Z))$, $i\in [n]$.
-We obtain an oracle inequality that shows the proposed estimator $\hat f_i$ that is associated with a specific $\hat m_i$-hop subgraph, achieves a similar performance to the best (unknown) choice of $m$ that optimally balances the unobserved bias (measured by $r(g_m)$) and variance of $\hat f_{g_m}$.
+The interference function is defined on all labeled graphs and our objective is to obtain a uniform guarantee across all values $f_i := f(\gamma(G_i^Z))$, $i\in [n]$.
+We obtain an oracle inequality that shows the proposed estimator $\hat f_i$ that is associated with a specific $\hat m_i$-hop subgraph, achieves a similar performance to the best (unknown) choice of $m$ that optimally balances the unobserved bias (measured by $r(g_m)$) and the variance of $\hat f_{g_m}$.

 \begin{theorem} Suppose that Assumption \ref{assump:outc_mod} holds.
 Then, with probability at least $1-\delta$, uniformly over all nodes $i\in [n]$ we have